 Amboseli National Park - Wild and Exclusive

 Amboseli lies close to the border between Kenya and Tanzania and is dominated by the continent’s highest mountain—Kilimanjaro.
-It has the greatest density of elephants per square mile in Africa, but numbers are not all-important; it is the quality of the viewing and photography here in Amboseli, which is exceptional.
+It has Africa’s highest density of elephants per square mile, as well as the exceptional diversity of wildlife.

-Capped with snow and ascending into a blue abyss, Mt Kilimanjaro at a soaring 19,340 feet, provides a stunning backdrop for our safari, much of which is spent on our private land adjacent to Amboseli National Park, with only us and the wildlife.
-The area has a varied habitat with open plains, umbrella acacia woodland, and emerald green swamps and surrounding marshlands created from the melting snows of Mt.
+Capped with snow and ascending into a blue abyss, Mt.
+Kilimanjaro soars to 19,340 feet and provides a stunning backdrop for our safari on private land adjacent to Amboseli National Park.
+The area has varied habitat with open plains, umbrella acacia woodland, and emerald green swamps and surrounding marshlands created from the melting snows of Mt.
 Kilimanjaro.
-The open plains of the dry lake-bed give a desert-like appearance, in stark contrast are the springs that rim its eastern margins and act as magnets for the game.
-Mirages create optical illusions; ostrich and oryx rear up out of the shimmering heat like reflections in a pool, allowing for some of the most fabulous wildlife viewing and photography in all of East Africa.
+The open plains of the dry lake-bed give a desert-like appearance.
+But it is the springs that rim its eastern margins that act as magnets for the game we seek.
+Here, ostrich and oryx rear up out of the shimmering heat like reflections in a pool, allowing for some of the most fabulous wildlife viewing and photography in all of East Africa.

-October 18, 2018: Those who are with us in Madagascar will fly in the wee hours of the morning from Antananarivo to Nairobi, where we will be met straight away by our private charter that will fly us to Amboseli.
-After a short 45 minute flight and a quick drive, we'll be at our home for 4 nights—Tortilis Camp.
+October 21, 2021: From Madagascar will fly in the wee hours of the morning from Antananarivo to Nairobi, where we will be met straight away by our private charter that will fly us to Amboseli.
+After a short 45 minute flight and a quick drive, we'll be at our home for 4 nights—Tortilis Camp in Amboseli.
 On arrival here, one cannot help but appreciate the contrast and enormity of Africa.
-Dwarfed by the majestic snow-capped Mount Kilimanjaro, Tortilis camp is nestled in an acacia grove.
-Each tent leads from a bedroom with expansive king-size or generous twin beds, through a dressing area into modern bathrooms with pressured hot showers and flush toilets.
-Each tent is raised up on a wooden deck and sheltered by a makuti (thatched) roof overhanging a large verandah.

-Every day we'll arise before dawn, and after a quick cup of coffee or tea, we'll head out on our morning game drive.
-We have our own private vehicle for this safari, with one row per guest, which means you will not miss the shot and you will have ample room for you and your gear.
+October 21–25, 2021: We are on safari in Amboseli.
+Each day we'll arise before dawn, and after a quick cup of coffee or tea, we'll head out on our morning game drive.
+We have our own private vehicles for this safari, with one row per guest, which means you will not miss the shot and you will have ample room for you and your gear.
 During this safari we not only will be photographing in Amboseli National Park, but on our private land as well, which is adjacent to the park.
 Here we have exclusive and unfettered access to the wildlife, we can go off-road and anywhere we like, and we can photograph from outside the vehicles as well.

 The game viewing in Amboseli is superb; getting close to the animals on drives and walks is simple and affords great photographic opportunities.
 Nowhere else do elephant mothers allow such close, uninterrupted viewing of their babies, while heavy-ivoried bulls can be followed in their daily rounds from woodland to waterhole and swamp just as if one was an invisible herd member.